Jack the Giant Slayer: Filming

 Principal photography began on April 12, 2011, in the British countryside.
 In May 2011, production moved to Somerset, England for two weeks with filming scheduled in Wells, Cheddar and secret locations in the county including scenes filmed at Wells Cathedral.
 Also in May, scenes were shot at Puzzlewood in the Forest of Dean near Coleford, Gloucestershire.
 Puzzlewood, which features unusual tree and rock formations, has previously been used for filming of the BBC TV series Doctor Who and Merlin.
 The same forest is said to have inspired J. R. R. Tolkien to write The Hobbit.
 Later that month, filming took place at Norwich Cathedral in Norwich, Norfolk.

-About the performance-capture process Singer stated, "It's fascinating ...
+About the motion-capture process Singer stated, "It's fascinating ...
 It takes you back to play-acting as a kid in your living room because you are running around and having to imagine that you are in Gantua and imagine that there are these weapons and all these giant things.
 But there's nothing when you are there other than styrofoam and blocks.
 It forces the actors to regress to when they would play-act as kids or do minimalist theatre.
 But in that way it's fascinating - I can see why Robert Zemeckis and James Cameron have started to shoot pictures this way".